They came to Bromley, looking for Safety

 The General Purposes Committee resolved to recommend the Council to constitute a Belgian Refugee Committee in accordance with the scheme already approved for the administration of the Major’s Funds, and that such committee be requested to deal with matters arising in connection with the repatriation of the Belgian refugees.

-The following article was taken from the Bromley & District Times, on 10th May 1918, page 3
+The following article was taken from the Bromley & District Times in May 1918.

 They were well cared for in Bromley